 If you have a gluten allergy or are following a restricted diet, you may need to use flour substitutes when frying.

-Whether you are running low on wheat flour or you are looking for gluten and wheat-free options, there are plenty of choices.
+There are plenty of choices, whether you are running low on wheat flour or looking for gluten-free options.

 These 10 flour alternatives are all excellent for frying: